 Studies show that under certain conditions the Customer's wind turbine generators cannot meet the interconnection guidelines as mandated by PSCO in their Interconnection Guidelines for Transmission Interconnected-Producer Owned Generation Greater than 20 MW.
 One of the issues is with power factor control at the POI in the full range of +/- 0.95 p.f.
-While the facility as proposed can deliver 201 MW, less losses, at the POI at a unity power factor, the equipment proposed has a limited reactive power capability, and would not be able to provide sufficient reactive power at the POI to control voltage.
+Although the Clipper turbines have the capability to operate within the desired range, the reactive power losses in the transmission facilities of the developer can limit the ability of the developer to meet the power factor requirements at the POI.
+While the facility as proposed can deliver 250 MW, less losses, at the POI at a unity power factor, the equipment proposed has a limited reactive power capability, and would not be able to provide sufficient reactive power at the POI to control voltage.